orpzeg/sauce_lab_exercise_op/readme.md

     git clone https://github.com/orpzeg/sauce_lab_exercise_op.git
     ```

-2. Navigate to the project directory:
+2. Navigate to the project directory where SauceDemoTests.py is:

     ```bash
     cd path/to/SauceDemoTests